-My research bridges the fields of games studies and human-computer interaction, using qualitative methodologies to better understand the relationship between game design and player experience.
-As well as my EVE Online research, I also have ongoing projects concerning the strategic wargame Warhammer 40,000, the dystopic FPS MMOG DayZ, the social casual mobile game Candy Crush Saga, and on Screen Ecologies and how the physical environment in which play takes place impacts the play experience.
+My research bridges the fields of games studies and human-computer interaction, using qualitative methodologies to better understand the relationship between design and player experience.
+As well as EVE Online, I have also studied the strategic wargame Warhammer 40,000, the dystopic FPS MMOG DayZ, the social casual mobile game Candy Crush Saga, and how 'Screen Ecologies' impact user experience.
+See my Google Scholar profile for a full list of my publications.

 I am currently available for Masters and PhD supervision at The University of Melbourne, particuarly in the fields of Game Design and Animal-Computer Interaction.

 Carter, M., Webber, S. & Sherwen, S. (2015) Naturalism and ACI: Augmenting Zoo Enclosures with Digital Technology.
 In Proc.
 2nd International Conference on Animal Computer Interaction, 15 Nov, Iskandar, Malaysia.

 Rault, J-L., Webber, S. & Carter, M. (2015) Cross-Disciplinary Perspectives on Animal Welfare Science and Animal-Computer Interaction.
 In Proc.
 2nd International Conference on Animal Computer Interaction, 15 Nov, Iskandar, Malaysia.

 The Age (February 1, 2016) 'Experiment has Zoo's Orangutans Seeing Red' [article + video]